-The Trade Waste function of the Shared Waste Services received positive assurance from their Internal audit reviews and maintained their accreditation with the ISO9001 (Quality Management) and ISO14001 (Environmental Management) standards following external inspections.
+The Trade Waste function of the Shared Waste Services maintained their accreditation with the ISO9001 (Quality Management) and ISO14001 (Environmental Management) standards following external inspections.

 The Local Government and Social Care Ombudsman resolve complaints in the public sector and provides annual statistic on performance.
 No public interest reports were published.